Why People Don't Seek Medical Help in Car Accidents and Why You Should

 Here are the most common reasons car and truck wreck victims avoid seeking professional medical help and why that is a critical mistake:

 This is the biggest concern by far among car wreck victims.
-Simply put, people feel if they visit a medical professional they will be forced to pay all of the expenses from their own pocket, a large amount of them, for a long time.
+Simply put, people feel if they visit a medical professional, they will be forced to pay all of the expenses from their own pocket for a long time.
 And they’ll never recover financially.

 The truth: It’ll likely be more costly and damaging to your health if you neglect medical help.